top of page

 COLORcasting

 Reading the Sterling Quinlan book "Inside ABC," I learned how paralyzed ABC was competitive with the other networks in the early 1960s.
 Quinlan wrote, "ABC had the serious problem of lack of sufficient capital to introduce color programs into its schedule."
-In 1962, ABC collected $10.7 million in profits, compared to $29 million in profit for CBS, then the year after, CBS profits rose to $41 million.
+In 1962, ABC collected $10.7 million in profits, compared to $29 million in profit for CBS, and then the year after, CBS's profits rose to $41 million.
 CBS had the money to build its color operation, and it did by the mid-1960s.

 The networks were going to be in a bidding war for Hollywood movies that would help fill the prime-time schedules in the coming years.
 ABC needed capital for that "war" that was coming.
 The costs of movie rights to Hollywood films were staggering, and ABC didn't have the money to bid or the ability to broadcast them in color.